antoinelemor/CCF-canadian-climate-framing/README.md

 #### 1_Database_Creation.py

 **Purpose:**
-Creates a unified media database by aggregating articles from various Canadian press sources.
-This script reads cleaned article data from multiple CSV files, maps media codes to their full names, and consolidates the data into a single CSV file.
+Creates a unified media database by aggregating articles from various Canadian press sources into a single CSV file.

 **Key Features:**
-- Defines paths to raw article CSV files from different media outlets.
+- Defines paths to raw article data from multiple CSVs.
-- Maps media codes to their full media names.
+- Maps media codes to their full names.
-- Reads each CSV file into a pandas DataFrame and assigns the corresponding media name.
-- Combines all DataFrames into a single consolidated DataFrame.
+- Combines all DataFrames into a consolidated database.
-- Renames columns to standardized names.
-- Assigns language labels based on media sources.
-- Saves the combined database to `CCF.media_database.csv`.
+- Standardizes column names and language labels.

 **Dependencies:**
 `pandas`, `re`, `unidecode`, `pathlib`